centric-lt/tf-homework/README.md

 - Remote execution (Code is running on a hosted service)
 - 3 Tiers

+## Submitting

+To review homework assignments we will need a link to your public Github repository.
+Please email them by responding to the homework email sender.

 ## :rotating_light: Oracle Cloud Account :rotating_light:

 Oracle Cloud has a free trial and I urge you to register and use it.
 Free trial grants you $250 credit to try out various resources.
 However for this homework always free resources are sufficient.